 Qannik weighed only 15 pounds when she was found, according to Patrick Lampi, executive director of the Alaska Zoo.
 Today, she's plumped up to 60 pounds.

-As luck would have it, Kentucky’s Louisville Zoo had opened its brand-new, state-of-the-art polar bear habitatonly a day before Qannik was discovered, and experts determined Louisville to be the best long-term option for her.
+As luck would have it, Kentucky’s Louisville Zoo had opened its only a day before Qannik was discovered, and experts determined Louisville to be the best long-term option for her.
 Featuring a chilled pool, air-conditioned sleeping areas, grass, mulch and pine needle digging pits, the nearly 4-acre facility is designed to house a small population of polar bears, with room for six adults and up to six cubs, reports Alaska Dispatch.

 Louisville Zoo director John Walczak has flown to Alaska with his team to see the cub in person for the first time.
 On June 27, the fluffy white cub and her crew, which will include the Alaska Zoo’s director, who’s watched over Qannik since she arrived there, will board the plane to Louisville, according to Alaska Dispatch.